gaurav-raii/MongoDB-/README.md

-# MongoDB-
+# Data Wrangling with MongoDB

-Data Wrangling with MongoDB( using basic queries as well as aggregation pipelines to query and analyse data) All the queries in this repository are run against a MongoDb instance provided with "Data Wrangling with MongoDB" course at UDACITY.
+* Data Wrangling with MongoDB using basic queries as well as aggregation pipelines to query and analyse data
+* All the queries in this repository are run against a MongoDb instance provided with "Data Wrangling with MongoDB" course at UDACITY.

 An example Document from the "cities" collection from "examples" database